 - Make sure the local market isn’t saturated

-So one of the main things you need to do is understand the need for your service in the particular marketplace you are expanding into and whether or not you are offering your services at the right time.
+So, one of the main things you need to do is understand the need for your service in the particular marketplace you are expanding into.
+Are you offering your services at the right time?

 And yes this still applies even if you’re digital because you will still probably need to network on the ground.

 Every business wants to see growth in one form or another.
 It’s only natural that if you are an entrepreneur you’ll be pushing for bigger, better, faster, or whatever you think will help you get an edge.

 But if you’re experiencing rapid growth and struggling to keep up, you may be experiencing a whole host of new problems.
 Even if you’re not, it might be a better idea to just slow down before rushing into expansion.

 If you feel financially stable enough to open a new location, bear in mind that there are other risks to your bottom line.